 If you want the ultimate, you’ve got to be willing to pay the ultimate price.
 In this case, the ultimate price is a four-hour drive from Seattle to the western most point of the USA.

 Want to catch a 40 lb.
 King Salmon?
-Neah Bay is as close to fishing in Alaska as you will find in Washington state.
+Neah Bay is like little Alaska.
 Bring your own boat, rent a boat, or charter a guided tour.

 Want to learn how to surf, or enjoy an ocean forest in solitude?
 Hobuck resort is one of Washington’s best kept secrets.
 About six miles north from Hobuck is Cape Flattery, the western most point.
 The trail is easy and looks so primitive you wouldn’t be surprised if a dinosaur flew by.

-Shishi Beach may be a little Patagonia passe these days, but the Point of Arches is every bit as incredible as it was a million years ago.
+Shishi Beach may be a little Patagonia passe these days, but its still one of the best things to do in Washington State.
+We think the Point of Arches is every bit as incredible as it was a million years ago.

 The best time to dine is around sunset, where you will enjoy a beautiful evening with rotating views of the Puget Sound islands, Mt.
 Rainier, Seattle skyline, and more.

 Alki is an energetic hub w/ both city and island views.
+It is one of our absolute favorite places in the city and one of the best things to do in Washington State.
 A quick boat ride from downtown has your there in under a half-hour; by car it’s about ten minutes*.
 There are several good restaurants, including Pegasus Pizza (get the Tom’s Special), and the famous Spud Fish and Chips.
-When the tide retreats far enough you can walk the beach around the lighthouse point to even better views on your way to Lincoln Park, another amazing local.
+When the tide retreats far enough you can walk the beach around the lighthouse to even better views on your way to Lincoln Park.

 *The recent closure of the West Seattle Bridge has complicated car travel to Alki Beach.